rauhs/klang/README.md

 2. `severity`, the serverity as a string (like `"INFO"`, `"WARN"`)
 3. `& args`, the rest of the message.

-`form-meta`: Can be set to `#{:file, :line}` to include file and line location of the log call.
+- `:form-meta`: A set.
+Can be set to `#{:file, :line}` to include file and line location of the log call.

+- `:trace`: If true, will include the stacktrace in the meta data of every log call.
+You can then click on it in the JS console and jump to the sources of the stacktrace.

-`:compact-ns?`: If true the namespace will be shortend. `Foo.Barr.Bazzz.Wuzz` will be `F.B.B.W`.
+- `:compact-ns?`: If true the namespace will be shortend. `Foo.Barr.Bazzz.Wuzz` will be `F.B.B.W`.
 Useful for production builds.

-`:meta-env?`: If true will include the local bindings in a map as the first argument to the log function.
+- `:meta-env?`: If true will include the local bindings in a map as the first argument to the log function.
 These bindings can be inspected by clicking on the log message in the overlay.

-`:default-emit?`: If neither whitelist nor blacklist kicks in, then this decides if the log call should be emitted.
+- `:default-emit?`: If neither whitelist nor blacklist kicks in, then this decides if the log call should be emitted.

-`:whitelist`/`:blacklist`: A regular expression that can whitelist/blacklist log calls.
-It gets matched to a string of: `the-namespace/the-severity`.
+- `:whitelist`/`:blacklist`: A regular expression that can whitelist/blacklist
+log calls.
+It gets matched to the string: `the-namespace/the-severity`.

-# Why "Klang"?
-Timbre, the de-facto clojure logging library has do with sound.
-*Klang* is the German word for *tone/sound*.

 ## License

-Copyright &copy; 2015 Andre Rauh.
+Copyright &copy; 2015-2017 Andre Rauh.
 Distributed under the [Eclipse Public License][], the same as Clojure.